ErnestoHkirk/cpsc_254_proj/README.md

-# Rate My Professor - Gradetier GPA viewer
+# Rate My Professor - Gradetier GPA Viewer
 This extension's chrome store webpage can be found

 This chrome extension provides the average class GPA's for Fall of 2018